lyl24/lyl24-ece4960/lab11.md

 MAX_CELLS_A = loc.mapper.MAX_CELLS_A
 ```

 For all the previous values, if the belief is less than 0.0001, we can assume that the probability is basically zero and therefore ignore it.
-If the belief is greater than this value, the code then loops through all of current values, and it updates bel_bar using the following equation:
+If the belief is greater than this value, the code then loops through all current values, and it updates bel_bar using the following equation:

 ![prediction step](images/lab11/prediction step.PNG)